Some Indy travelers remain staunchly anti-vax despite possible measles exposure at 5 airports

 “I do work in the medical field,” Moore told News 8.
 “We stay vaccinated as a precaution… I understand religious [vaccine exemptions] but I still think it’s a good thing to do.”

 Measles can spread through the air when an infected person coughs or sneezes.
-The virus can stay in the air for up to 2 hours after an infected person leaves.
+The virus can stay in the air for up to two hours after an infected person leaves.

 “It is so contagious that if one person has it, up to 90% of the people around him or her will also become infected if they are not protected,” according to the CDC website.